RNM-Enterprises/oolang/README.md

 | `◯`     | Large Circle                                 | `STORE`      | Pop the top two values from the stack, storing the 2nd value at the address specified by the 1st.  |
 | `⒪`     | Parenthesized Latin Small Letter O           | `READ`       | Read the next byte from stdin, pushing it to the top of the stack, or `0` if stdin is empty. |
 | `ₒ`     | Latin Subscript Small Letter O               | `WRITE`      | Pop from the stack and write the value to stdout as an ascii character.                       |

+The return value of an OOLANG program is the value at the top of the stack when the program exits.

 ## Architecture